AudioKit/AudioKit/docs/README.md

 ## What is AudioKit?

-AudioKit is an entire audio development ecosystem of code repositories, packages, libraries, algorithms, applications, playgorunds, tests, and scripts, built and used by a community of audio programmers, app developers, engineers, researchers, scientists, musicians, gamers, and even people new to programming.
+AudioKit is an entire audio development ecosystem of code repositories, packages, libraries, algorithms, applications, playgorunds, tests, and scripts, built and used by a community of audio programmers, app developers, engineers, researchers, scientists, musicians, gamers, and people new to programming.

 AudioKit has several underlying goals that motivate its development.